 Avian influenza (bird flu) viruses can be classified according to their ability to cause severe disease (pathogenicity) as either highly pathogenic or low pathogenic.
-This section provides information on the disease and the precautions that can be taken to minimise the risk of its introduction and spread.

 Avian influenza is a notifiable disease and if you suspect it you must report it to your local Animal and Plant Health Agency (APHA) office.

 The risk level for Avian Influenza in the UK is currently 'medium' for wild birds, and 'low' for domestic poultry provided good biosecurity is in place.

 H5N6 findings in wild birds in Dorset - January 2018

 Bird flu has been detected in dead wild birds in Dorset, England, with more cases expected over the coming days.
 This is the first confirmed finding of the virus in the UK this winter, and tests have shown it is closely related to the H5N6 strain that has been circulating in wild birds across Europe in recent months.